 Effects of Drug Abuse

-There are no short-term effects from use of activated charcoal.
+- There are no short-term effects from the use of activated charcoal.

-There are no long-term effects from use of activated charcoal.
+- There are no long-term effects from the use of activated charcoal.

 Consider the following cautions when using activated charcoal: